kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/petermerchant.JPG)

-Peter Merchant is Principal Lecturer in English at Canterbury Christ Church University, and the U.K. member of the _Journal of Juvenilia Studies_ Editorial Advisory Board.
+Dr Peter Merchant is Principal Lecturer in English at Canterbury Christ Church University, and the U.K. member of the _Journal of Juvenilia Studies_ Editorial Advisory Board.
 His most recent foray into local literary studies is “The Life of Betty Trask (1893–1983): Fiction, Fame, and Frome,” in the _Frome Society Year Book_ 23 (2020): 70–78.

 ##
 [**Ken Moffat**]()